 For example, if a Singaporean citizen is found to be involved in a drug trafficking operation in another country that supplies drugs to Singapore, they can be charged under the Misuse of Drugs Act upon their return to Singapore.

-This is an important extraterritorial jurisdiction Singapore mechanism, reinforcing that Singaporean laws apply to its citizens regardless of where they commit their crimes.
+This is an important extraterritorial jurisdiction in Singapore, reinforcing that Singaporean laws apply to its citizens regardless of where they commit their crimes.
 The law aims to deter individuals from engaging in drug-related activities abroad, knowing they can still face severe penalties at home.

 Terrorism-Related Offences

-The Terrorism (Suppression of Financing) Act can prosecute individuals financing terrorist activities, regardless of where these acts occur.
+The Terrorism (Suppression of Financing) Act can prosecute individuals who finance terrorist activities, regardless of where the acts occur.
 This legislation is crucial in the global fight against terrorism, as it allows Singapore to act against individuals who may be based overseas but whose actions contribute to terrorism that affects Singapore or its allies.

-One notable example of extraterritorial jurisdiction in this context is individuals who provide funds to terrorist organisations operating outside Singapore.
-If these funds are intended to support operations threatening Singaporean interests or citizens, those individuals can be prosecuted under Singaporean law, even if the transaction occurred abroad.
+One notable example of extraterritorial jurisdiction in this context is the prosecution of individuals who provide funds to terrorist organisations operating outside Singapore.
+If these funds are intended to support operations that threaten Singaporean interests or citizens, the individuals can be prosecuted under Singaporean law, even if the transaction occurred abroad.

 Additionally, Singapore has implemented preventive measures, including the Anti-Money Laundering and Counter-Terrorist Financing (AML/CFT) system, which requires financial institutions to oversee and report suspicious transactions involving terrorist financing.
 This proactive stance ensures that potential threats are identified and mitigated before they escalate, highlighting Singapore’s robust legal framework against terrorism.